GridSAT/NDP-blueprint-thief/README.md

 along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 GridSAT Stiftung - Georgstr.
 11 - 30159 Hannover - Germany - ipfs: gridsat.eth/ - info@gridsat.io
+##
+## Non-Deterministic Processor (NDP) - SAT Solver Features

+#### Polynomial Efficiency
+NDP demonstrates polynomial efficiency in solving SAT problems.
+This efficiency is achieved through advanced algorithms that optimize the problem-solving process, reducing the computational complexity typically associated with NP-complete problems.

+#### Multiprocessing and Ray Integration
+- Multiprocessing on single machines.
+- Ray framework for efficient parallel processing on multiple machine clusters.
+- Enables large-scale SAT problem solving.

+#### Optimum Idle CPU Utilization
+The NDP architecture is designed to minimize idle CPU time.
+It dynamically adjusts task distribution based on available resources, ensuring that all CPUs are efficiently utilized throughout the problem-solving and statistics processes with maximized throughput in HPC environments.

+#### Unlimited Linear Scalability
+The solver scales linearly with the addition of more computing resources maintaining consistent performance gains.

+#### SAT-Solving Options and Script Customization
+- Supports various SAT-solving modes, catering to different problem classes.
+- Flexible input options: line input, file input, and DIMACS format.
+- Customizable script options for enhanced user control and experience.

+#### Comprehensive Statistics and Insights
+The NDP generates detailed statistics that provide insights into the solving process.
+Apart the verified solution, statistics include, e.g., a problem ID hash, zulu timestamp, input-file info incl. #VARs and clauses, data on unique nodes, redundant subtrees, memory usage, and number of CPUs.

 ### Concept: